keycloak/keycloak-quickstarts/app-authz-spring-security/README.md

 * **/protected/alice**, where access to this page is based on the evaluation of permissions associated with a resource **Alice Resource** in <span>Keycloak</span>.
 Basically, only user *alice* is allowed to access this page.

-The home page (home.ftl) also demonstrates how to use a ``AuthorizationContext`` instance to check for user`s permissions and hide/show things in a page.
+The home page (home.ftl) also demonstrates how to use a ``AuthorizationContext`` instance to check for user's permissions and hide/show things in a page.
 Where the ``AuthorizationContext`` encapsulates all permissions granted by a <span>Keycloak</span> server and provides methods to check these permissions.